IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Introduction

-{\bf Motivating Example:} Consider three tables from TPC-H~\cite{Web:TPCH} simplified and with sample data as shown in Table~\ref{table:ex}.
-Consider $Q18$ from TPC-H modified as in~\cite{Web:Jia:09} and simplified for our example shown in Table~\ref{table:q18}.
-See that the query is defined in~\cite{Web:Jia:09} in two steps: first a view $Q18\_tmp$ is defined, which is then used to define the original query defined as view $R$.
-The results of these two views are also shown in Table~\ref{table:q18}.
+\begin{ex} \normalfont Consider three tables from TPC-H~\cite{Web:TPCH} simplified and with sample data as shown in Table~\ref{table:ex}.
+Consider $Q18$ from TPC-H modified as in~\cite{Web:Jia:09} and simplified for our example.
+See that the query is defined in~\cite{Web:Jia:09} in two steps: first a view $Q18\_tmp$ is defined, which is then used to define the original query as view $R$.
+The results of these two views are also shown. \\

-For this simplified example, there is one row in the result $R$.
-Suppose the user picks that row and wants to explore that row further.
-We use \begin{bt}R'\end{bt} to denote the table consisting of the rows picked by the user for query result exploration. \\